apache/incubator-retired-slider/src/site/markdown/configuration/redesign.md

 single attributes for client applications.

-These values can be converted to application-specific files on the client, in code -as done today in the Hoya CLI-, or via template expansion (beyond the scope of this document.
+These values can be converted to application-specific files on the client, in code -as done today in the Slider CLI-, or via template expansion (beyond the scope of this document.